LINBIT/windrbd/README.md

 that easily may confuse the user.
 You can use the mountvol utility to find the GUID of a device.

-Starting with 0.4.8 windrbd refuses to attach to a device containing a file system known to Windows.
-We do so because Windows accesses the file system independently of DRBD causing data corruption.

-Starting from 0.5.2 if drbdadm detects a file system (NTFS) on the backing device, it automatically hides it from Windows.

-To do that manually, use

-	windrbd hide-filesystem <drive-letter>

-to prepare the backing device for use with windrbd.
-You can undo that later with

-	windrbd show-filesystem <drive-letter>

-however only when the device is not attached.

-Starting from 0.5.3, the device entry has following format:

-	device <drive-letter> minor <unique-minor>;

-for example:

-	device "K:" minor 1;

-This makes the WinDRBD device appear as drive K: once the drbdadm primary <res> command is executed (before 0.7.2 it also existed on drbdadm up, but this couldn't be accessed, so we changed that to drbdadm primary).
-Starting from 0.7.1, your shell (Windows Explorer in most cases) gets notified about the new drive, so you probably will get a panel that asks you if the drive should be formatted.

-Starting with 0.10.1, we distinguish between data devices and disk devices.
-Data devices are regular block devices with a mount point.
-They can be formatted with NTFS, other file systems like FAT family and ReFS are not yet supported.

-Disk devices present themselves as a regular PnP disk (like a physical hard disk) and appear as disk in the Windows partition manager (and also in device manager).
+Disk devices present themselves as a regular SCSI disk (like a physical hard disk) and appear as disk in the Windows partition manager (and also in device manager).
 With partition manager a partition table can be created and then paritions (with assigned drive letters) can be created on the disk.
 The partitions can be formatted with all supported file systems.
-The drawback however is that there must be a partition table on the disk (under Linux, kpartx can be used to create device nodes for each partition).
+This means that that normally there is be a partition table on the disk (under Linux, kpartx can be used to create device nodes for each partition).